-Abandon Property
+Abandoned Property

-Pratt Community College, the Residence Life Department and/or its staff are not responsible for any student property left in the residence hall rooms or public areas.
+Pratt Community College, the Residence Life Department, and/or its staff are not responsible for any student property left in the residence hall rooms or public areas.
 In the event that student property is left in the residence halls during the housing contract period, the property will be stored for 60 days and then removed at the owner's expense.
-In the event that student property is left in the residence halls after the housing contract period at the owner's expense.
+In the event that student property is left in the residence halls after the housing contract period is complete, the property will be removed at the owner's expense.